Sail The Salish Sea

 - The Vashon Island Route connects Pier 50 with Vashon Island in just 22 minutes, 4 times as fast as taking the car ferry and transferring to a bus.
 Service operates during weekday peak hours only.

-- By the summer of 2017 King and Kitsap County will partner to provide passenger-only Kitsap Fast Ferry service from Bremerton to downtown Seattle.
-This 30 minute service will provide a new level access between the two destinations.
+- The new Kitsap Kitsap Fast Ferry service from Bremerton to downtown Seattle began July 2017.
+This30-minutee service will provide a new level access between the two destinations.
 Phase two will include similar service from Kingston and Southworth in 2018 and 2020.